 - Expand northern Australia’s agricultural productive capacity – this is nationally significant given the impact of drought on food and water security in southern Australia;

 - Increase northern Australia’s contribution to GDP through an increase in agricultural production;

 - Diversify northern Australia’s economic capabilities to facilitate investment and reduce reliance on tourism; and

 - Strengthen Australia’s international competitiveness through proximity to Asia.

-- That the State and Federal Governments commit to investing $854 million as a 50:50 contribution to the construction of Nullinga Dam with $10 million of the Federal funds going towards an environmental impact statement.
+- That the State and Federal Governments commit to invest $854 million as a 50:50 contribution to the construction of Nullinga Dam with $10 million of Federal funds going towards an environmental impact statement in 2019-2020.

 - That, subject to completion of the business cases, the Queensland Government works with the Federal Government to facilitate and coordinate the development approval processes for the Lakeland Irrigation Area Project and the Gilbert River Irrigation Scheme.

-- That the Federal Government invest $7.2 million through the National Water Infrastructure Development Fund to progress the Tablelands Irrigation Project.
+- That in 2021-2022 the Federal Government invest $7.2 million through the National Water Infrastructure Development Fund to progress the Tablelands Irrigation Project.